ngcaonghi/intro_julia/README.md

 ## Learning resources

 Want to learn more about Julia beyond this repo?
 The official Julia website curated a pretty comprehensive list of learning resources, from books to MOOCs, and from data science to high-performance computing.
 Take a look [here](https://julialang.org/learning/ "Learning Julia")!

-As this repo grows, I will also curate a list of learning materials that I find particularly useful and interesting.
-Stay tuned!

 ## References